Comparing Type Systems for Deadlock Freedom: Translating into

-\end{definition} Our procedure operates on typing judgments: a well-typed session process is rewritten using the information declared in its typing context.
-Although the procedure could be defined for arbitrary session processes (even deadlocked ones), membership in $\lkoba$ plays a role in operational correspondence (see below).
-We discuss the different cases in \Cref{figure:first_rewriting}: \begin{enumerate}[label=$\bullet$] \item The process $\nil$ is rewritten into the singleton set $\{\nil\}$ provided that the associated typing context $\Gamma$ contains only completed sessions (recall that $\Gamma^\eende$ stands for $\eend{\Gamma}$). \item The rewriting of output- and input-prefixed processes is self-explanatory; in the former case, we rewrite the free output available in $\lkoba$ by exploiting a forwarding process in \lcp (cf. \mydefref{d:trans}).
-The rewriting of selection and branching processes also follows expected lines. \item The last case of the definition handles processes in parallel, possibly with restricted sessions; we use \Cref{not:para} to make such sessions explicit.
-As hinted at above, the rewriting of a parallel process $\res{\wt{x}\wt{y}:\wt{S}}(P_1\para P_2)$ in \lkoba results into two different sets of \lcp processes: the first set contains processes of the form $C_1[Q_1] \para G_2$, where, intuitively: \begin{enumerate}[label=$\bullet$] \item $Q_1$ belongs to the set that results from rewriting sub-process $P_1$ with an appropriate typing judgment, which includes $\wt{x:S}$. \item $C_1$ belongs to the set of catalyzers that implement the context $\wt{x:T}$, i.e., the dual behaviors of the sessions implemented by $P_1$ (cf. \mydefref{def:catalyser}).
-This step thus removes the double restriction operator. \item $G_2$ belongs to the set of characteristic processes for $\Gamma_2$, which describes the sessions implemented by $P_2$ (cf. \mydefref{def:charenv}). \end{enumerate} The explanation for the processes in the second set, which are of the form $G_1 \para C_2[Q_2]$, is completely dual.
-As we will see, processes $C_1[Q_1] \para G_2$ (and $G_1 \para C_2[Q_2]$) preserve by construction the typing of $\res{\wt{x}\wt{y}:\wt{S}}(P_1\para P_2)$: process $C_1[Q_1]$ (resp. $C_2[Q_2]$) is typable with context $\Gamma_1$ (resp. $\Gamma_2$); process $G_2$ (resp. $G_1$) is typable with context $\Gamma_2$ (resp. $\Gamma_1$) --- see Theorem\,\ref{thm:L0-L2} below. \end{enumerate}
+\end{definition} Our translation operates on typing judgments: a well-typed session process is translated using the information declared in its typing context.
+Although the translation could be defined for arbitrary session processes (even deadlocked ones), membership in $\lkoba$ plays a role in operational correspondence (see below).
+We discuss the different cases in \Cref{figure:first_rewriting}: \begin{enumerate}[label=$\bullet$] \item The process $\nil$ is translated into the singleton set $\{\nil\}$ provided that the associated typing context $\Gamma$ contains only completed sessions (recall that $\Gamma^\eende$ stands for $\eend{\Gamma}$). \item The translation of output- and input-prefixed processes is self-explanatory; in the former case, we translate the free output available in $\lkoba$ by exploiting a forwarding process in \lcp (cf. \mydefref{d:trans}).
+The translation of selection and branching processes also follows expected lines. \item The last case of the definition handles processes in parallel, possibly with restricted sessions; we use \Cref{not:para} to make such sessions explicit.
+As hinted at above, the translation of a parallel process $\res{\wt{x}\wt{y}:\wt{S}}(P_1\para P_2)$ in \lkoba results into two different sets of \lcp processes: the first set contains processes of the form $C_1[Q_1] \para G_2$, where, intuitively: \begin{enumerate}[label=$\bullet$] \item $Q_1$ belongs to the set that results from translating subprocess $P_1$ with an appropriate typing judgment, which includes $\wt{x:S}$. \item $C_1$ belongs to the set of catalyzers that implement the context $\wt{x:T}$, i.e., the dual behaviors of the sessions implemented by $P_1$ (cf. \mydefref{def:catalyser}).
+This step thus removes the double restriction operator. \item $G_2$ belongs to the set of characteristic processes for $\Gamma_2$, which describes the sessions implemented by $P_2$ (cf. \mydefref{def:charenv}). \end{enumerate} The explanation for the processes of the form $G_1 \para C_2[Q_2]$ in the second set is completely dual.